sassoftware/sas-container-recipes/docs/wiki/System-Requirements.md

 ## Data Source Requirements

-SAS/ACCESS products and SAS In-Database Technologies products are configured to enable SAS Viya to access data sources, such as a Hadoop data store, Oracle database, PC files, and so on.
+SAS/ACCESS products are configured to enable SAS Viya to access data sources, such as a Hadoop data store, Oracle database, PC files, and so on.
 Consider the following requirements to ensure that access to one or more data sources is configured correctly.

 **Before you build the image:** Some data sources require configuration before you build the SAS Viya image.
 For example, additional SAS software is required in order to enable data retrieval from a Hadoop data store and from various data storage appliances.
 Depending on your software order, the image build process might include one or more SAS/ACCESS products or a SAS In-Database Technologies product.
 The data access software is included in the single image and the programming, computeserver, and sas-casserver-primary images.
 As a best practice, modify settings in the corresponding addons/access-* directory before building the images.
 For more information, see the following sources: